dzmitry-lahoda/lahoda-xyz/resume/it.md

 * Used deGoogled phone for one year and saw how ineffective a person is without a corporation.
 * Using distributed networks to store and read data, and understood what is future of computing.
 * Built couple of jamstack sites

-### 2011.07-2013.01, fun time.
-Website security/forensics audit for [PKI][2]

-* Used reverse engineering to find several holes in site security from client code to DB
-* Proposed alternative implementation of services
-* Provided scripts to business to do security evaluation continuously

 ## Education